-The Freedom to Choose a Professional Future Act of 5 September 2018 and a Decree of 8 January 2019 require companies with at least 50 employees to publish once a year, indicators relating to the pay gap between women and men based on average pay.
+French law requires organisations with at least 50 employees to annually publish indicators relating to the pay gap between women and men based on average pay.

-Large companies must also measure the following four additional indicators:
+Large organisations must also measure the following four additional indicators:

 - the salary-increase-rate gap between women and men;